ying-tang/help-documentation/_commontech/connect-to-openvpn-server.md

 dateAdded: January 7th, 2016
 ---

-Now that you've created an OpenVPN server on your openstack cluster, it's time to connect to it:
+Now that you've created an OpenVPN server on your OpenStack cluster, it's time to connect to it:

 Remember that the connection will be called whatever you named the `.ovpn` file.
 In our example, since the file was named `Client1.ovpn`, the connection will be named `Client1`.